busterjs/buster-docs/developers/developing.rst

 #.
 Type ``git remote add fork https://github.com/<your_github_username>/<name_of_repository>.git``

-   .. tip:: If you open the forked repository on your github account you will find the url next to it.
+   .. tip:: If you open the forked repository on your Github account you will find the Url next to it.
             You can copy and paste it to prevent mistyping.

 #.
 Type ``git remote -v`` again and this time you should see something like this::